bigcommerce/dev-docs/docs/api-docs/building-checkouts/checkout-customizability.md

 BigCommerce provides significant levels of checkout customizability.
-There are two paths that a developer can choose to use.
+If you just want to modify the theme by overriding the style of BigCommerce’s Optimized One-Page Checkout, please see [Restyle Optimized One-Page Checkout](https://developer.bigcommerce.com/stencil-docs/customizing-checkout/optimized-one-page-checkout).
+However, if you want to build a custom checkout, there are two paths that a developer can choose to use.

 The first path is to render the checkout on the BigCommerce storefront.
 With the storefront suite of APIs and SDKs, BigCommerce as a platform maintains responsibility for managing shopper sessions using cookies and all our standard mechanisms.